Beluki/GaGa/README.md

 is not supported, because it doesn't implement MediaPlayer (in PresentationCore) which GaGa uses for playback.

 The streams file encoding is UTF-8 with or without a BOM signature.
+Notepad will work, although I suggest something better such as [Notepad2][] or [Sublime Text][].

 ### Status